-- Drive to FSI Location using the "S.A.F.E.R." method of driving - Start truck and complete pre-trip - Hook up the trailer to the truck and move the unit if required to the location needed for completing of practical exams - Makes sure blocks are in place - Greet students as they arrive - Complete a 15-minute demonstration with each student, then give student the exam paperwork to bring back to the office if required - Put the truck and trailer back in the required location - Turn off all equipment
+- Drive to FSI Location using the "S.A.F.E.R." method of driving. - Start truck and complete pre-trip. - Hook up the trailer to the truck and move the unit if required to the location needed for completing practical exams. - Makes sure blocks are in place. - Greet students as they arrive. - Complete a 15-minute demonstration with each student, then give the student the exam paperwork to bring back to the office if required. - Put the truck and trailer back in the required location. - Turn off all equipment.

-6.3.11 Global Instructor
+6.2.12 Global Instructor

-• Computers, projectors, speakers, name cards, and writing implements, rental vehicles (if required) skid vehicle, cones, and evaluation forms
+• Computers, projectors, speakers, name cards, and writing implements, rental vehicle (if required) skid vehicle, cones, and evaluation forms.